tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

   - validation

 ---
-I&#8217;m reviewing Angular and Knockout to determine which would fit better for a variety of upcoming projects.
-So here&#8217;s the question, how hard is it going to be to add good, client-side validation to my pages?
+I'm reviewing Angular and Knockout to determine which would fit better for a variety of upcoming projects.
+So here's the question, how hard is it going to be to add good, client-side validation to my pages?
 What about custom validation?

 <div style="background-color: #eeeeee; padding: 1em;">
   This is the third of eight posts looking at the capabilities of knockout and Angular.
 In the <a href="/index.php/WebDev/UIDevelopment/angularjs-vs-knockout-introduction-1" title="AngularJS vs Knockout - Introduction">introduction post</a>, I outlined the capabilities that I am evaluating for.
 In the <a href="/index.php/WebDev/UIDevelopment/angularjs-vs-knockout-data-binding" title="AngularJS vs Knockout - Data Binding">second post</a>, I looked at databinding.
 This post is exploring simple and custom validation in with AngularJS and Knockout.